akshayravikumar/blog/_posts/2020-07-03-counting-crosswords.md

 We started off with a Python program that generated grids one square at a time.
 The pseudocode was something like this:

 1. Represent each square using a boolean: `True` is black, `False` is white.
 Rather than store a two-dimensional 15x15 array, we concatenate the rows and represent each grid as a length-225 array.
 2. Recursively generate rotationally symmetric grids by filling in the first \\(113 = \lceil 225/2 \rceil\\) values with every combination of `True` and `False`.
-The remaining 112 values would just be the reverse of the first 112.
+Set the remaining 112 values to the reverse of the first 112.
 3. For every grid, check the following conditions:
 - Check the three-letter minimum.
 In other words, a consecutive run of `False` values in any row or column must have length at least 3.
 - Run a depth-first search on the white squares to ensure connectedness.
 - Also check some "obvious" conditions: for example, the grid can't have all-black rows or columns (otherwise it wouldn't really be a 15x15 grid).
 4. If everything looks good, check the special conditions.

 Of course, we weren't trying to generate every possible 15x15 grid: just enough that we'd run into one that satisfied all the conditions.
-However, we were generating these grids so naively that a very, very small percentage of generated grids even made it to Step 4.
-If I recall correctly, maybe a couple of grids would pass Step 4 every minute, but we couldn't find any grids that _really_ worked (the grid was too sparse, or it'd be otherwise infeasible to actually find words that fill that specific grid).
+However, we were generating these grids so naively that a very, very small percentage of generated grids even made it to Step 4--perhaps one or two every minute.
+Of the grids that passed Step 4, we couldn't find any that _really_ worked.
+Perhaps the grid was too sparse, or it'd be otherwise infeasible to actually find words that fill that grid.

 To tally things up:

-- We were generating \\(O(2^{n^2/2})\\) candidate grids.
+- This algorithm generates \\(O(2^{n^2/2})\\) candidate grids.
 - Checking all the conditions (DFS, clue-length, all-black, etc.) takes \\(O(n^2)\\) time.
 - Each grid takes \\(O(n^2)\\) space.